Homeowners Insurance

 Show All Rows

-Which states have the highest typical home insurance cost?
+Which states have the highest home insurance rates?

 Oklahoma has the highest home insurance rates in the U.S.

-Oklahoma's severe weather, including tornadoes and hail, push its prices much higher than the national average.
-The states with the highest home insurance costs are generally where natural disasters occur often.
+Oklahoma's severe weather, including tornadoes and hail, pushes its prices much higher than the national average.
+If you live in a state where natural disasters happen often, you'll typically pay more for home insurance.

 Nebraska, Kansas, Texas and Florida round out the top five most expensive states for home insurance.
-Homeowners in these five states spend 58% more per year on home insurance than the typical U.S. resident.
+If you live in one of these states, you'll spend 58% more per year on home insurance than homeowners in other states, on average.

 What state has the cheapest home insurance rates?

-Hawaii, Vermont, Maine, New Hampshire and Delaware are the cheapest states for home insurance.
+Hawaii, Vermont, Maine, New Hampshire and Delaware have the cheapest home insurance rates.

 Homeowners insurance price by city

-Corpus Christi, TX is the most expensive major city for homeowners insurance, at $5,842 per year.
+Corpus Christi, Texas, is the most expensive major city for homeowners insurance, at $5,842 per year.

-Oklahoma City, Miami, Houston and Wichita round out the five cities with the highest home insurance rates, compared to the 100 largest cities across the U.S. These cities all have a high risk of severe weather damage from hurricanes or tornadoes.
+Oklahoma City, Miami, Houston and Wichita, Kan., round out the five cities with the highest home insurance rates, among the 100 largest cities in the U.S. These cities all have a high risk of severe weather damage from hurricanes or tornadoes.

 Average price of homeowners insurance by city